msg-systems/datatransfer/README.md

     - implement own methods for deletion deleteTableRows
     - implement own methods for merge
     - implement getParamName for custom parameter name format for your data source
-    - just look into the existing implementations
+    - just look into the existing implementations for examples
 - to implement custom logic for non-ADO.Net provider (example XMLInterface.cs)
   - Create a class under Database\Custom which is inheriting from CustomInterfaceBase and define the properties/events for
     - define drivername, transactionality, batchsize ... (see current implementations)